piotrxyz/gifstagram-app/README.md

 Live version of current state of application is available at https://piotrxyz.github.io/mkcoders-app/

 ## Instruction
 In search bar type what gif are you looking for.
-You can type how many result you want to view in the input below.
-You are able to sort gifs by language and rating also.
+User can specify how many results they want to display by typing number in the input below.
+User is able to sort gifs by language and rating also.

 ## Built With
 - React